 Because of our location, the far East seemed a logical area, and to a great extent this means Japan, for the following reasons: The program for the Japanese Medical Education still rests with SCAP and the Army of Occupation.
-Several faculty members have visited Japan, either as Army Constiltants, or on special missions (e.g. Unitarian).
+Several faculty members have visited Japan, either as Army Consultants, or on special missions (e.g. Unitarian).

-There are many American-born Japanese students and some faculty members, with the result that there is more interest and acquaintance with the Japanese people, more personal contact, and more sympathetic understanding with the present program of rehabilitation of Japanese medical schools.
-'A total of twenty Japanese doctors have spent time at the School, and at the present time we have four post-doctorate students in Pharmacology, Biochemistry, Medicine, and Neurology.
-An effective group of Japanese-American, professionals aid in personalizing the students' visit and a lay group connected with the World Affairs Council contribute to the hospitality program Affairs Council contribute to the hospitality program.
+There are many American-born Japanese students and some faculty members, with the result that there is more interest and acquaintance with the Japanese people, more personal contact, and more sympathetic understanding with the present program of rehabilitation of Japanese medical' schools.'
+'A' total of iwenty Japanese doctors have spent time at the School, and at the present time we have four post-doctorate students in Pharmacology, Biochemistry, 'Medicine, and Neurology.
+An effective group of Japanese American,' professionals aid in personalizing the students' visit and a lay group connected with the World Affairs Council contribute to the hospitality program.